 We ended that day with two lovely steaks made by Martijn (compliments to the chef 😉 ) and a bottle of red wine.
-Really cool to met up again and exchange some stories and travel experiences.
-Martijn (@khaya.on.wheels) is travelling through Africa on the lookout for new projects and enjoying the amazing continent that Africa is.
+Really cool to meet up again and exchange some stories and travel experiences.
+Martijn (@khaya.on.wheels) is traveling through Africa on the lookout for new projects and enjoying the amazing continent that Africa is.

 Morning walk with Emanuel